Tina Rose Muña Barnes

-Tina Rose Muña Barnes (born August 24, 1962) is a Guamanian politician, currently serving as her 7th term as a senator in the Guam Legislature.
+Tina Rose Muña Barnes (born August 24, 1962) is a Guamanian politician, currently serving her 7th term as a senator in the Guam Legislature.
 She formerly served as the Speaker of the 35th Guam Legislature from 2019 to 2021.

 Family

 Tina Muña Barnes, born August 24, 1962, is the daughter of William Pereira "Bill" Muña and Ana Atoigue "Ann" Muña.

 Career

 Barnes has worked for Public Defender Service Corporation, the Law Office of Brooks and Klitzkie, Atkins Kroll Toyota, and Guam Autospot.
 Barnes was appointed by Governor Carl T.C.
 Gutierrez to serve as deputy director of the Department of Integrated Services for Individuals with Disabilities.

 Personal life

 Tina is an athlete, having played softball, basketball and volleyball in Guam, and for teams representing Guam at the South Pacific and Oceania Games in 1987, 1989 and 1991.
 She was a South Pacific Games Commission member in Tahiti in 1995, and Guam basketball tournament director in the 1994 Micronesian Games.
 She is married to baseball member Jacob Cruz "Jake" Barnes and have four children (Tiffany, Coby, Jathan and Minna), including five grandchildren.